MicrosoftDocs/appcenter-docs/docs/quickstarts/android/getting-started.md

 ```

 5. Replace  `<APP SECRET HERE>` with your unique app secret.
-6. **Add, commit, and push changes to your forked repository.** This can be done from the terminal, or a tool of your choice.
+6. **Add, commit, and push changes to your forked repository.** This action can be done from the terminal, or a tool of your choice.

 ## Sign the Android Package Kit (APK)